The Library Service offers a range of information literacy and orientation sessions for your students.

-Please contact your local campus Library for more information about in-class information literacy and orientation sessions.
+Please contact your local campus Library for more information about information literacy and orientation sessions.

 Please let us know as soon as possible if you wish to request new resources for the collection, particularly if you need new books for your course.
 The lead time for adding new material to the Library collections can be long (up to six to eight weeks in some cases).